JetBlue Airways (JBLU) Q2 2017 Results - Earnings Call Transcript

 Hunter K. Keay - Wolfe Research LLC

 Hi.
 Maybe for Steve, obviously, on the GDS contract renegotiation, can you remind us, do you have partial content agreement with the GDS providers?
 Is that something you just got?
 Is that what you meant by maintaining flexibility?
-And if not, what did you mean by that comment in general about maintaining flexibility?
+And if not, what did you mean by that comment in general, about maintaining flexibility?

 Martin J. St. George - JetBlue Airways Corp.